GigabyteBlender/GigabyteBlender/README.md

-# 👋 Hi, I'm Daniel
+# 👋 Hi, I'm Daniel Pertu

 ## About Me
 - 👀 I'm interested in coding and continuous learning.